David Hall (rugby league): Playing career

-Hall made his debut for North Sydney in Round 8 of the 1990 season against the Gold Coast.
+Hall made his debut for North Sydney in round 8 of the 1990 season against the Gold Coast Seagulls.
 Hall's arrival at the club coincided with the club going from easy beats to title contenders in the 1990s.
 Hall then went on to play for Norths over the following 8 seasons including 4 preliminary final heartbreaks as the club fell short of an elusive grand final appearance.
 At representative level, Hall was selected to replace the sacked John Hopoate on the wing for New South Wales in game III of the 1995 State of Origin series.
-Hall joined Souths for the 1998 NRL season and played 5 games for the club before retiring.
+Hall joined Souths for the 1998 NRL season and played 5 games for the club before retiring at season's end.